khaled-alabsi/data-tools/README.md

 2. Push to the `main` branch
 3. GitHub Actions will automatically build and deploy

-### Custom Domain Setup

-To use a custom domain (data-tools.alabsi.space):

-1. Add a CNAME record pointing to `yourusername.github.io`
-2. Enable custom domain in GitHub Pages settings
-3. Wait for DNS propagation

 ## Technologies Used

 - **React 18** - UI library